-Passenger restriction laws
+Passenger restriction and seatbelt laws in Australia

-Last updated on August 31, 2023
+Last updated on January 13, 2025

 Can you carry six people in a five-seat car?
 The answer is no, regardless of where you are in Australia.
 However, passenger restriction laws and penalties differ slightly from state to state.